LoneSalmon/Active-Directory/README.md

   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/45f3fd71-4666-4212-aff9-2420ffc81c80">
 </p>  <br>

+___

 - We will begin building our PowerShell Script Using PowerShell ISE.  <br>

 <p align="center">
   <strong>😨 "What is PowerShell ISE?" 😨</strong>
   <p align="justify">
     <em>PowerShell Integrated Scripting Environment (ISE) is a graphical user interface (GUI) application that serves as a development environment for PowerShell scripting.
-It provides an interface for creating, editing, testing and running PowerShell scripts and commands.
+It provides an interface for creating, editing, testing, and running PowerShell scripts and commands.
 PowerShell ISE offers code highlighting, tab completion, script execution, and debugging tools.
 It's much more user-friendly than a simple Notepad.</em>
   </p>
 </p>  <br>

+___

 - Here's the relevant <a href="https://github.com/LoneSalmon/Active-Directory/blob/main/PS%20Script.ps1">script</a> I wrote to bulk-create the users found in the Excel Spreadsheet:  <br>